 What is the Best Window Cleaning Method?

-The main principle to keep in mind is that the washing pad itself is what actually cleans the glass.
-We cannot stress this enough and even professional window cleaners can fall prey to slackening in the proper use of the washing pad.
-The better and more thoroughly you scrub the glass, the easier it is to use the squeegee afterward and the better the result!
+Always keep in mind that it is that the washing pad/applicator that cleans the glass.
+The better and more thoroughly you scrub the glass, the easier it is to use the rubber squeegee afterward and the better the result!

 Prepare the window washer/applicator by dipping it into the bucket of water so that it is thoroughly immersed, allowing excess water to drip back into the bucket.

-- Now run 4-5 lines of detergent from one end of the washer to the other end just like they run sauce up and down your favourite hotdog.
+- Now run 4-5 lines of detergent from one end of the washer to the other end.

 - Now work with your fingers, the detergent into the washer until thoroughly dispersed.